thrinnadhh/Splitwise/README.md

 Expense Details: Add features for expense categories, due dates, and recurring payments.

 Notifications: Implement Email/SMS notification services for transaction updates and reminders.

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-🧑‍💻 Author
-[Your Name/Thrinnadhh]

-[Optional: Link to your LinkedIn profile]

-[Optional: Link to your personal website/portfolio]

-[Optional: Your Email Address]